Economic Engine for San Benito County

 Preserving our Resources

-Strada Verde is committed to preserving the County’s natural and agricultural resources.
+Strada Verde is committed to preserving the County’s natural, cultural and agricultural resources.

 Preserving and Enhancing Sensitive Biological Resources